lunsmat/nodejs-boilerplate/README.md

 # Nodejs Boilerplate
 This is a nodejs boilerplate for building a REST API with express.
 It uses Typescript, Postgres with Prima ORM, Vitest for testing.
+Building with babel to production and ts-node-dev for development.

 ## Getting Started
 ### Prerequisites